-Chase offers two flagship cards in the Freedom family, the original Chase Freedom® credit card and the newer Freedom Unlimited®.
+Chase offers two flagship cards in the Freedom family, the original Chase Freedom credit card and the newer Chase Freedom Unlimited.
 Both cards offer great opportunities for cash back, plus travel rewards in some cases.
 Each rewards credit card works a little differently, so today we are going to dive into the details to find out which may make more sense for you.

 Chase Freedom Basics

 The card has no annual fee, which makes it a no-brainer for such a valuable card.
-For those looking for balance transfer deals, Chase Freedom® offers 0% APR for 15 months after opening a new account on purchases and balance transfers.
-After the introductory period, the card charges variable rate interest from 16.49% to 25.24% APR based on your credit score and market interest rates.
+For those looking for balance transfer deals, Chase Freedom offers 0% APR for 15 months after opening a new account on purchases and balance transfers.

 Chase Freedom Unlimited Basics

-Freedom Unlimited® gives you a flat rate awards opportunity with no rotating categories to track.
+Freedom Unlimited gives you a flat rate awards opportunity with no rotating categories to track.
 This card offers a flat rate 1.5% cash back on all purchases, with no limit.
-Depending on your purchase habits, that extra 0.5% on all purchases, but a lower rate on the rotating category purchases, will still leave you ahead.
-It really depends on your spending habits.
+Depending on your purchase habits, that extra 0.5% on all purchases — but a lower rate on the rotating category purchases — could still leave you ahead.
+It really depends on your spending patterns.

 There is no clear-cut right or wrong answer on this one.
 Depending on how you spend, the 5% bonus category is worth a lot.
-But with a maximum $300 benefit there per year, we can calculate a breakeven point to where the Freedom Unlimited® card is better than the original Chase Freedom®.
+But with a maximum $300 benefit there per year, we can calculate a breakeven point where the Freedom Unlimited card is better than the original Chase Freedom.

 Why would you want to do this?
 If you are a frequent traveler, Chase Ultimate Rewards points are worth more than 1 cent each.
 In fact, miles and points expert The Points Guy values Ultimate Rewards at 2.2 cents each as of April 2018.
 Depending on how you use them, that means you can easily get twice the value when your Freedom card is paired with a premium Ultimate Rewards card.